 Tom is a Foundation Governor and a practising catholic at Our Lady Immaculate Church.
 He is also a Foundation Governor at Our lady Immaculate School.
 Tom has a long association with Saint John Payne through his children who all attended the school.
-He is also a part time member of staff undertaking cover supervisor duties and invigilation at examinations.
 He worked for NatWest in the City for 35 years before taking early retirement after which he undertook various roles locally in the voluntary sector.
 He also works as Head of Centre for Chelmsford Marriage Care in a volunteer capacity.

 Ryan is a Co-Opted Governor and brings two years legal experience to the governing body.
 Ryan works as a Paralegal for city law firm Devonshires, within the Property Securitisation team.
 He is also a former pupil of the school and went onto study at the University of Brighton after completing 7 years at SJP.
 Ryan hopes to combine his legal knowledge and experiences as a former pupil to ensure that all students and staff enjoy and benefit from their time spent at SJP.